Graduate Financial Aid

 The Office of Financial Aid offers federal financial aid designed to assist graduate students in financing their college education.

 Federal financial aid is divided into three basic categories: loans, Federal Work-Study, and grants/scholarships, which can be used individually or in combination to help finance your Brooklyn College education.
 Work-Study assistance will allow you to earn money to help pay for part of your educational expenses by working part-time on and off campus.
 The Federal TEACH grant is for graduate students who are committed to pursuing a career in teaching.
 Brooklyn College has a robust scholarships and graduate students are strongly encouraged to apply.
-Federal student loans require that you first file a FAFSA and participate in entrance and exit interviews with the college’s Office of Financial Aid, and sign a Master Promissory Note (MPN) agreeing to repay the principal and interest on such loans upon completion of your studies.
+Federal student loans require that you first file a Free Application for Federal Student Aid (FAFSA) and participate in entrance and exit interviews with the college’s Office of Financial Aid, and sign a Master Promissory Note (MPN) agreeing to repay the principal and interest on such loans upon completion of your studies.
 You should also be aware that federal financial aid programs change frequently, so the types and amounts of awards may vary annually, based on available funds and changes in the status of your financial need.

 Resources